 AX.575660822 -0.037 0.030 0.548

-<- melt(basicstat$Fis, varnames=c('Index', 'Sample'), value.name = 'FIS', na.rm=TRUE) fis_df
+fis_df <- melt(basicstat$Fis, varnames=c('Index', 'Sample'), value.name = 'FIS', na.rm=TRUE)

-<- ggplot(fis_df, aes(x=Sample, y=FIS)) + geom_boxplot(fill="#1F78B4", notch= FALSE)
+p <- ggplot(fis_df, aes(x=Sample, y=FIS)) + geom_boxplot(fill="#1F78B4", notch= FALSE)

 p <- p + xlab("Population")